 Several professionals will form part of the project team.
 The most important from an environmental perspective are the Project Manager, the Environmental Control Officer (ECO), and the contractor to be appointed.
 The Project Manager is responsible for the implementation of the EMPr on the site during the Construction phase of the project.
 The ECO is responsible for monitoring the implementation of the EMPr during the construction phase of the project.
-The environmented by the Project Manager during the construction phase of the EMPr which are implemented by the Project Manager during the construction phase.
+The contractor is responsible for abiding by the mitigation measures of the EMPr which are implemented by the Project Manager during the construction phase.
 Department of Local Government and Human Settlement is responsible for Operational and Decommissioning phases of the project.
 Decommissioning will however entail the appointment of a new professional team and responsibilities will be similar to those during the design, pre-construction and construction phases.
-It is unlikely that the bridges will be decommissioned for several years.
+It is unlikely that the township will be decommissioned for several years.